 Create a Pay Category

-- The setting for Pay Categories can be accessed and updated by clicking on the 'Payroll Settings', then select 'Pay Categories':
+- The setting for pay categories can be accessed and updated by clicking on the 'Payroll Settings' > 'Pay categories' page

-When you create a new business, a number of common pay categories have already been created however, you are able to delete these and create new ones that match your business needs.
-To create a new Pay Category click on the green ADD button as shown below.
+When you create a new business, a number of common pay categories have already been created however, you are able to create new ones that match your business needs.
+To create a new Pay Category click on the 'Add' button as shown below:

-- A New Pay Category box will open.
-Type the name of the New Pay Category in the Pay Category Name box.
-Then click on the blue ADD button on the bottom right.
-See Image below.
+- A new pay category box will open.
+Type the name of the new pay category in the pay category name box.
+Then click the 'Save' button:

 Fields in this category include:

-- Payment Summary Classification - this is used for pay categories that need to be reported separately on an employee's payment summary.
+- Payment classification - this is used for pay categories that need to be reported separately on an employee's income statement.
 You can find more information about this in the following articles:

 - Rate Precision - option to set rate at between 0 and 5 decimal places.

-* Additional earnings lines (configured at the bottom of the employees' pay rates screen) can be specified to up to 5dp, regardless of the pay category setting.
+* Additional earnings lines (configured at the bottom of the employees' pay rates screen) can be specified to up to 5 decimal points, regardless of the pay category setting.

-* In the pay run, rates may be specified to up to 5dp, regardless of the pay category setting.
+* In the pay run, rates may be specified to up to 5 decimal points, regardless of the pay category setting.

-- Once you have completed the Pay Category, press the save blue button on the bottom left of the screen.
+5. Once you have completed the Pay Category, press the 'Save' button on the bottom left of the screen.

 Manage Pay Categories